-- · Check that these are in good condition.

-- · Make sure that the horn works correctly.

-- · Make sure that the display or LEDs on the user interface are working correctly.
+- Make sure that all sensors, microswitches, solenoid buttons etc. are in perfect condition, correctly mounted and the connection cables are not damaged. - · Make sure the moving parts of microswitches are clear from mud and dirt. - · Make sure that the horn works correctly. - · Make sure that the display or LEDs on the user interface are working correctly.